Festivals & Events

 Your Guide to Northbridge: Everything You Need to Know

-Your Guide to Northbridge: Everything You Need to Know 640 353 James Turner
+Your Guide to Northbridge: Everything You Need to Know 640 353 Horizons West

 For those chasing a little extra culture in their day, look no further than Northbridge – our small inner-city gem featuring some of Perth’s best up-and-coming restaurants, boutiques and street art.
 It’s seriously perfect for a later afternoon stroll down William Street and China Town before getting stuck into seasonal menus and well-deserved beverages at one of the many emerging restaurants.
 Northbridge is also home to the state’s newest prized possession – the WA Museum Boola Bardip and is currently going through a pretty big cultural gentrification moment with the Roe St connection to the city well underway.
 This area is our pick for an awesome afternoon and is a must-visit if you are coming to the wild west.